 PREPARING FOR TREK UP THE TOWER

-Together with YMCA of Greater Omaha, WELLCOM is pleased to present two training programs to help you prepare for the 2018 Trek Up the Tower.
+Together with YMCA of Greater Omaha, WELLCOM is pleased to present two training programs to help you prepare for Trek Up the Tower.
 Stair climbing events use a variety of muscles, so adopting a training program that includes both strength and cardio training is essential.
 Please consult your health-care professional before beginning any physical activity.

 TREK UP THE TOWER BEST PRACTICES